cgordon5025/Dnd-Player-Maker/README.md

-random num generator for 5x from a range of 1-20 (generates the stats), then let them allocate where they want the stats to go from there calculate the mods
+random num generator for 5x from a range of 1-20 (generates the stats), then let them allocate where they want the stats to go from there calculate the mods modal for this

 Choosing a random class/race etc. could probably call down from API and do a Math.floor(math.random) type command